 One of the best things about making them in the air fryer is that you can start from frozen.
 So there’s no need to thaw the gyoza dumplings before putting them into the air fryer.
 They take just 2 minutes longer to cook, versus thawed.

-How to Make Gyoza in the Air Fryer
+How to Make Air Fryer Gyoza

 All you need is a bag of gyoza and some olive oil, or spray cooking oil.
+You can make cook gyoza in the air fryer in a flash.
+You can also cook your own handmade gyoza if you want.

 Pour as many gyoza as you like into a bowl.
 Drizzle them with olive oil and make sure they are fully coated on all sides.
 Just toss them around with your hand or a spoon to coat them.